leeper/Depends/README.md

 detach("package:dplyr")
 ```

-Two further example might be useful.
+Two further examples might be useful.
 One is where we Depend on MASS but actually Import from dplyr:

 ```r